nimra-nadeem/practice-apps/README.md

-This is just a basic Todo App I built using React for practice.
+This is just a basic Todo App I built using React JS for practice.